A Bayesian Approach to In-Game Win Probability in Soccer: Use Cases

 This formula calculates the total added value that occurred from each of player $i$'s goals, averaged over the number of games played.
 Since both a win and a draw can be an advantageous outcome in football, we compute the added value as the sum of the change in win probability multiplied by three and the change in draw probability.
 The result can be interpreted as the average boost in expected league points that a team receives each game from a player's goals.

-Figure~\ref{fig:AGVp90} displays the relationship between AGVp90 and goals per game for the most productive Bundesliga, Ligue 1, Premier League, LaLiga and Serie A players who have played at least the equivalent of 20 games and scored at least 10 goals in the 2016/2017 and 2017/2018 seasons.
-The diagonal line denotes the average AGVp90 for a player with a similar offensive productivity.
-The players with the highest AGVp90 are Lionel Messi, Cavani, Balotelli, Kane and Giroud.
-Also, players such as Neymar, Lewandowski, Lukaku, Mbapp\'e and Mertens have a relatively low added value per goal; while players such as Austin, Balottelli, Dybala, Gameiro and Giroud add more value per goal than the average player.
+Figure~\ref{fig:AGVp90} displays the relationship between AGVp90 and goals per game for the most productive Bundesliga, Ligue 1, Premier League, LaLiga and Serie A players who have played at least the equivalent of 20 games and scored at least 10 goals in the 2017/2018 and 2018/2019 seasons.
+The players with the highest AGVp90 are Paco Alc\'acer, Lionel Messi and Kylian Mbapp\'e.
+The diagonal line denotes the average AGVp90 for a player with similar offensive productivity.
+Players below this line such as Neymar, Robert Lewandowski and Edinson Cavani have a relatively low added value per goal; while players above the line such as Robert Beric, Harry Kane and Paco Alc\'acer add more value per goal than the average player.
+What strikes one most is the exceptionally high AGVp90 of Paco Alc\'acer.
+After his move to Dortmund during the summer of 2018, Alc\'acer scored 12 out of his 18 goals in the 80th minute or later.
+This tally has directly earned Dortmund twelve points.

+AGVpg90 will partially capture players who are able to score when playing against a top team or in a tie game.
+Hence, adding the AGVp90 metric to SciSports' player recruitment platform\footnote{\url{http://platform.scisports.com/}} would enable scouts to identify attackers who perform well in situations of increased mental pressure.
+Most goal-based soccer statistics count each goal equally, whereas the AGVp90 metric weighs more important goals higher than less important goals.
+As a result, this metric is particularly useful for scouts at soccer clubs that play many tense games while fighting for the championship or battling against relegation.